mholtkamp/octave/Documentation/Lua/Misc/Stream.md

 # Stream

 A table which can process a stream of bytes.
 A stream can be used to read and write to files.
-They can read/write both binary and ascii files.
+They can read/write both binary and ASCII files.

 ---
 ### Create